GrahamParvinkarimi/gemini-travel-planner/README.md

 # Google Gemini AI Travel Planner

-An Android prototype application for planning a travel itinerary based on generative AI responses from Google's Gemini API.
+An Android prototype application for planning a travel itinerary based on generative AI responses from Google's Gemini API

 <br>